Whitey Harrison: Contributions to surfing

 Harrison would make journeys from California to Waikiki and bring his love of Hawaiian surfing and culture back to the mainland.
-He build surf racks on the beach at Dana Point, for example, after returning from Waikiki in 1936 where he had seen them at the Outrigger Canoe Club.
+He built surf racks on the beach at Dana Point, for example, after returning from Waikiki in 1936 where he had seen them at the Outrigger Canoe Club.

-The last weekend of May 1937 local southern Californians went down to San Onofre for the christening of Harrison's outrigger canoe.
+On the last weekend of May in 1937, local southern Californians went down to San Onofre for the christening of Harrison's outrigger canoe.
 The canoe was made of wooden planks inspired by Native Hawaiian traditions.
 Harrison also built a dugout canoe from a single tree, following Hawaiian traditions.

 On July 9, 1939, San Onofre held the seventh annual Pacific Coast Surf Riding Championships (PCSRC).
 Harrison won the contest, making him the top surfer in California.

 Obeikei (foreign decent) Islanders in the Ogasawara Islands with outrigger canoe, circa 1930, similar to those built by Harrison.

-During his free time, Harrison spent time in his barn building and renovating surfboards and outrigger canoes.
+During his free time, Harrison built and renovated surfboards and outrigger canoes in his barn building.
 He experimented with fins and later with polyurethane foam to reduce the weight of wooden boards.

 The Dana Outrigger Canoe Club, created by Harrison, held its first competition in 1959.
-The competition consists of outrigger canoe racing between various teams.
-The first club competition featured a team from Oahu racing Harrison’s team from Avalon to Newport Dunes, just south of Los Angeles.
+The competition consisted of outrigger canoe racing between various teams, and the first club competition featured a team from Oahu racing Harrison’s team from Avalon to Newport Dunes, just south of Los Angeles.

 Relationships

 On 25 December 1935, Harrison married Muriel Lambert (1915-1945).

-On 3 August 1946, Harrison married his second wife, Cecilia Yorba, from one of California's pioneering Spanish families.
+On August 3, 1946, Harrison married his second wife, Cecilia Yorba, from one of California's pioneering Spanish families.
 He moved into her family's historic late 18th century cattle ranch in San Juan Capistrano.
 The family barn, built around 1890, grew into a sort of laboratory for surfboard and canoe design as well as museum of the development and evolution of surfing equipment throughout the mid-20th century.